 \begin{definition} \summary{(IEEE~754 binary floating-point numbers.)} A set of IEEE~754 binary floating-point numbers \textup{\cite{IEEE-754-2008}} is uniquely identified by: $p \in \Nset$, the number of significant digits (precision); $\emax \in \Nset$, the maximum exponent, the minimum exponent being $\emin \defeq 1 - \emax$.
 The set of binary floating-point numbers $\Fset(p, \emax, \emin)$ includes: \begin{itemize} \item all signed zero and non-zero numbers of the form $(-1)^s \cdot 2^e \cdot m$, where \begin{itemize} \item $s$ is the \emph{sign bit}; \item the \emph{exponent} $e$ is any integer such that $\emin \leq e \leq \emax$; \item the \emph{mantissa} $m$, with $0 \leq m < 2$, is a number represented by a string of $p$ binary digits with a ``binary point'' after the first digit:

-\end{itemize} \item the \emph{infinities} $+\infty$ and $-\infty$; the \emph{NaNs}: $\mathrm{qNaN}$ (\emph{quiet NaN}) and $\mathrm{sNaN}$ (\emph{signaling NaN}). \end{itemize} The smallest positive \emph{normal} floating-point number is $\fnormin \defeq 2^{\emin}$ and the largest is $\fmax \defeq 2^{\emax}(2 - 2^{1-p})$.
-The non-zero floating-point numbers whose absolute value is less than $2^{\emin}$ are called \emph{subnormal}: they always have fewer than $p$ significant digits.
+\end{itemize} \item the \emph{infinities} $+\infty$ and $-\infty$; the \emph{NaNs}: $\mathrm{qNaN}$ (\emph{quiet NaN}) and $\mathrm{sNaN}$ (\emph{signaling NaN}). \end{itemize} Numbers such that $d_0 = 1$ are called \emph{normal}.
+The smallest positive normal floating-point number is $\fnormin \defeq 2^{\emin}$ and the largest is $\fmax \defeq 2^{\emax}(2 - 2^{1-p})$.
+The non-zero floating-point numbers such that $d_0 = 0$ are called \emph{subnormal}: their absolute value is less than $2^{\emin}$, and they always have fewer than $p$ significant digits.
 Every finite floating-point number is an integral multiple of the smallest subnormal magnitude $\fmin \defeq 2^{\emin + 1 - p}$.
 Note that the \emph{signed zeroes} $+0$ and $-0$ are distinct floating-point numbers.
 For a non-zero number $x$, we will write $\feven(x)$ (resp., $\fodd(x)$) to signify that the least significant digit of $x$'s mantissa, $d_{p-1}$, is~$0$ (resp.,~$1$). \end{definition}